justrealmilk/braytech.org-translations/README.md

 ## Contributing translations online aka easy translation

+1. First of all if you don't have a github account __create a github account__

-1. In this repo open the folder with you language and click on translation file.
+2. In this repo open the folder with you language and click on translation file.
 On top right angle find an edit icon and click it.

    ![editfile](https://i.ibb.co/LvySBnX/2021-01-26-12-06-05.png)

-2. Find the line with 🦘, translate it, make sure to delete english text and roo emoji, repeate.
+3. Find the line with 🦘, translate it, make sure to delete english text and roo emoji, repeate.

-3. At the bottom of the page you will find a section where you can title changes and text short description.
+4. At the bottom of the page you will find a section where you can title changes and text short description.
 After that press button "**Propose changes**".

    ![propose changes](https://i.ibb.co/vdFKgr2/2021-01-26-12-10-35.png)

-4. You will be shown where you are going to transfer data and the list of lines changed.
+5. You will be shown where you are going to transfer data and the list of lines changed.
 You have to click button **Create pull request**.
 There have to be line *These branches can be automatically merged.* If not consult Tom or translation team in [discord.braytech.org](https://discord.braytech.org)
 Press button **Create pull request** once more after that.

-5. Wait until Tom checks it and confirms the merge.
+6. Wait until Tom checks it and confirms the merge.

 ## Contributing translations with local repo aka pro geek